Hope that some have found these posts informative. I am listing them below:

 Kibithu listed as one of the easternmost towns in India and the easternmost roadhead in India, at longitude 97.0156 E which is west of Walong and Dong.

-Also note the tri-junction of India, China and Myanmar about 20 Km west of the Walong-Kibithu route, apparently without any inhabited place in between.
+Also note the tri-junction of India, China and Myanmar about 20 Km east of the Walong-Kibithu route, apparently without any inhabited place in between.

 As a formality, we also visit the “undisputed” easternmost point in the vicinity of Vijoyanagar in Changlang district: